Frequently Asked Questions

 Jl.
 Jend.
 Sudirman No. Kav 22-23 Jakarta 12920, Indonesia

-If you clicked “Save and Exit” before exiting your window, a link that lets you get back to the form was sent to your email.
+If you clicked “Save and Exit” before exiting your window, check your email for a link that gets you back to the form directly.
+If not, you will need to restart your submission, and remember to click “Save and Exit” before leaving the screen in future.

-All activity ideas are assessed and prioritised against the Katalis investment criteria, giving consideration to competing ideas, budget constraints, and guidance from both the Government of Indonesia and the Government of Australia.
+All ideas are assessed against the Katalis investment criteria, as well as considering competing ideas, budget constraints, and guidance from both the Government of Indonesia and the Government of Australia.

-All ideas are welcome, but Katalis will only consult with proponents of ideas (potential beneficiaries) that show the most potential, noting the considerations above, and collaborate with these proponents to develop and refine the ideas into an agreed activity.
-Following this consultation and collaboration phase, any activity agreed with Katalis management would then need to be approved by Katalis’s Board, the Economic Cooperation Committee (ECC), comprising representatives from the Government of Indonesia and the Government of Australia.
-Any activity agreed with Katalis management will either be included in Katalis’s annual work plans (finalised every December, for ECC approval and implementation in the following calendar year) or else submitted “out of session” to the ECC for approval.
+Katalis will only consult with proponents of ideas (potential beneficiaries) that show the most potential, to develop the business opportunity with agreed supporting activities.
+Following this, any business opportunity agreed with Katalis management then needs to be approved by Katalis’s Board, the Economic Cooperation Committee (ECC), which comprises representatives from the Government of Indonesia and the Government of Australia.
+Any opportunity agreed with Katalis management will either be included in Katalis’s annual work plans (finalised every December, for ECC approval and implementation in the following calendar year) or be submitted “out of session” to the ECC for approval.
+Please note that Katalis is unable to provide detailed feedback on all aspects of submissions from proponents who submit ideas that are unsuccessful.